 Installing solar can increase the property value of your home.
 But only if you own the system.
 If you lease the panels, then you’ve created a debt liability.
 Future homebuyers will have to take over the leasing contract if you decide to move.
 In other words, your property becomes less attractive with a solar power lease.

 For more on the many hidden dangers of solar power leases, be sure to read these articles:

 Is There a Cheaper Way to Go Solar?

 Despite the allure of cheap panels sold as home kits or solar leases, these 2 approaches are not as cheap as they appear.

 You bet there is.
 And that’s what we’ll be covering tomorrow.

-In the meantime, if you have any solar-related questions, shoot us a quick email.
+In the meantime, if you have any solar-related questions, shoot us a quick contact form.
 All Sunline Energy consultations and quotes are 100% free.